koeppl/separate_chaining/README.md

 there is also a class `keysplit_adapter64<map_type, large_map_type, m_length>` that wraps around `keysplit_adapter<map_type, 63, m_length>`.
 This class uses the map `large_map_type` for storing keys with bit width 64.

-## Chaining Bucket
+## Bucket Table

 For small data sets (< 100 elements), it is faster and more memory efficient to use a single bucket without hashing by relying on large caches during the linear scanning process.
-The class `chaining_bucket` wraps a single bucket in a map/set interface.
+The class `bucket_table` wraps a single bucket in a map/set interface.

 ## Usage
 - Elements can be searched with `find`
 - The map can be used with the handy []-operator for retrieving and writing values.
 - `find_or_insert` can be used to insert a key with a default value, or retrieve this key's value if it has already been inserted.

-## Implementation Details
+## Implementation Details and Advanced Usage

 - A bucket stores initially `INITIAL_BUCKETS` many buckets.
 This constant is defined for each `resize_strategy_t` differently.
 For `arbitrary_resize`, this size can be arbitrarily chosen.
 - A bucket can grow up to `MAX_BUCKET_BYTESIZE` elements.
 This value is linked with the type `bucketsize_type` representing integers up to `MAX_BUCKET_BYTESIZE`.